codio/site/source/docs/tuts/author/strategies.html.md

 There are some things that are a bit tricky when writing your content.
 Being aware of these will help avoid frustration and speed up productivity.

 ### Authoring with the filetreee
 In the early stages of development, show the filetree in your layout settings even if you don't want to have it in your final version.
-If you don't you will that the switching between edit and play mode causes the panels to shift and you will need to reset manually when resuming editing, which can be frustrating.
+If you don't you will find that the switching between edit and play mode causes the panels to shift and you will need to reset manually when resuming editing, which can be frustrating.
 The best thing is to use the filetree until you are close to publishing your content, then remove the filetree.

 ### Use the Previous panel layout setting
 As mentioned above, when authoring content it makes sense to always leave the file tree visible until you are ready to test the final layout.
-The easiest approach is to only set the panel layout setting on hte ifrst page (or as few pages as strictly needed).
+The easiest approach is to only set the panel layout setting on the first page (or as few pages as strictly needed).
 The 'Previous' layout setting simple uses the layout setting that was used on the previous page, so you only need to make this change once rather than on all pages.

 ### Testing Reset Chapter
 The [Reset Chapter](/docs/tuts/author/chapter) feature is a great way for students to reset any chapter to its initial state after hacking sample code around.
 Currently, it is not possible for the author to use this feature as it only works when it is used by a Student within a Class.